spookylukey/django-htmx-patterns/posts.rst

 Example `view code <./code/htmx_patterns/views/posts.py>`_, `template <./code/htmx_patterns/templates/simple_post_form.html>`__

+Note that the normal pattern of `POST/redirect/GET
+<https://en.wikipedia.org/wiki/Post/Redirect/Get>`_, which is needed to avoid
+problems with page refresh and form re-submission, is not needed in this case as the POST request doesn’t return a full page.

 However, in many cases it will be inconvenient to use a form, or you may want to use controls that wouldn’t normally submit other values, such as links.
 An easy